speier/expressnet/README.md

 ```

-For more usage samples, please see [Global.asax.cs](Global.asax.cs)
+For more usage samples, please see the included [Global.asax.cs](Global.asax.cs)

 ## License